 I went to a monk chat and visited several temples, and those were the two instances when I was most conscious of Thai culture and norms.
 Tour guides often talk about the importance of the royal family, so it’s a good thing to know to not say anything inappropriate.

-Make sure to also carry some toilet paper in a bag as many public bathrooms carry them.
+Make sure to also carry some toilet paper in a bag as many public bathrooms do not carry them.

 10. Dress Code and What To Wear in Thailand